Satstef/SingSong/README.md

 In DBschema you won't find the database file yet, only schema.sql is there.
 To initialize the DB file:
   1. move the **DBschema** directory anywhere on your System.
-  2. tell the application where is the folder to create the DB file.
+  2. tell the application where is the folder.
+There the DB file will be created.
   From shell set the DATABASE enviroment variable with the abspath to **DBschema** directory:

   `(venv) $ export DATABASE_URL=abspath to the folder/DBschema`

-  3. tell the application where is the schema.sql file.
-We suppose is in the same folder. of DB file:
+  3. schema.sql file, which SingSong uses to configure the DB tables, is in the same directory **DBschema**.

-  `(venv) $ export DB_SCHEMA_URL=abspath to the folder/DBschema`

   4. create DB file: